The Battle of Turtle Gut Inlet Historical Marker

-They ancorched at Cape May to wait out the night.
+They anchored at Cape May to wait out the night.
 In the morning, the two colonial ships spotted the Nancy.
-She was headed inland with the two British war ships right behind.
+She was headed inland with the two British warships right behind.
 Captain Barry needed to act fast.
-He ordered barges to set out for the Nancy to provide reneinforcements.
+He ordered barges to set out for the Nancy to provide reinforcements.
 Once Captain Barry and the barges reached the Nancy, they found her far inland and taking heavy fire from the two warships.
-Captain Barry boarded the ship ordered some of his men to help with the cannons and the others to unload the cargo onto shore.
+Captain Barry boarded the ship ordered some of his men to help with the cannons and the others to unload the cargo onto the shore.

-The Nancy was no match for the British war ships.
+The Nancy was no match for the British warships.
 Captain Barry was doing the best he could to keep up the firing, however, he knew he could not win the battle.
 He ordered his men to abandon ship.
-The crew only unloaded two thirds of the cargo but Captain Barry knew that if he stayed he would lose everything.
+The crew only unloaded two-thirds of the cargo but Captain Barry knew that if he stayed he would lose everything.
 Even though the Captain knew he could not win the battle, he was not going out without a bang.
-He ordered 50 pounds of gun powder to be wrapped tightly into the main sail.
-Once all his men had left the ship he lit the the sail on fire.
-The sail led into the cargo hold where the unloaded ammunitons were being stored.
+He ordered 50 pounds of gun powder to be wrapped tightly into the mainsail.
+Once all his men had left the ship he lit the sail on fire.
+The sail led into the cargo hold where the unloaded ammunition was being stored.

 Longboats from the Kingfisher approached the boat anticipating the surrender of the Nancy.
 Instead, they found themselves on a bomb that exploded right after they boarded the ship.
 The sound of the blast was so loud that some people said it could have been heard forty miles above Philadelphia. the battle had officially ended at noon on June 29, 1776.
 The enemy retreated and the Wasp came to load the saved cargo to deliver to the Colonial Army.
 This was an important day for Captain Barry later known as "The Father of the Navy".